Why Germany Lost World War I

 § In 1914-1915, the soldiers provided by England’s India Army were critical in stopping German offensives after trench warfare began.

 As war continued, Germany’s ally Austria-Hungary became more of a burden than a help.
 German and Austro-Hungarian objectives were at odds.
 In the beginning of the war, Austria-Hungary wanted to use most of its army to attack Serbia.
 Germany wanted Austria-Hungary to use most of its army against Russia to help limit Russian attacks on Germany.
 Germany only had 1/8 of its army in the east to stop the Russian offensive.
-Depended on large Austria-Hungary force to engage most of Russian army.
-Austria-Hungary had to reallocate troops.
+It depended on a large Austria-Hungary force to engage much of the Russian army.
+Austria-Hungary's redeployment of troops did little to help German in the crucial first month of the war.

 Austria-Hungary failed to defeat Serbia and suffered huge casualties in the four months of 1914 fighting on the eastern front.
 Later in the war, Germany had to divert troops at the western front to rescue Austria-Hungary in its war against Italy.
 By 1918, the new Austrian-Hungarian emperor began secret negotiations to take Austria-Hungary out of the war.